Home

 What were we asked to look at?

-We were asked by the Scottish Antimicrobial Prescribing Group (SAPG) and the British Society of Antimicrobial Chemotherapy (BSAC) to provide advice on the use of outpatient parenteral antimicrobial therapy (OPAT) in Scotland.
+We were asked by the Scottish Antimicrobial Prescribing Group (SAPG) and the British Society for Antimicrobial Chemotherapy (BSAC) to provide advice on the use of outpatient parenteral antimicrobial therapy (OPAT) in Scotland.
 In addition to a review of the published evidence comparing OPAT with inpatient parenteral antimicrobial therapy, we were also asked to compare different models of care for delivery of OPAT services.
 In particular, we were asked to evaluate the cost effectiveness of OPAT service delivery models.

 Why is this important?